danial456j/Voice2Textify/README.md

 # Voice2Textify
-Our project develops Voice2Textify, a mobile app that converts speech to text in real-time.
-It enhances accessibility, offers real-time translation, speaker labeling, and smart summarization.
-Built with Google Cloud APIs, Flutter, and Firebase, it delivers a seamless experience for multilingual and accessible communication.
+Our project develops Voice2Textify, a mobile app that converts speech to text in real time.
+It enhances accessibility and offers translation and access to previous sessions.
+Built with Flutter Speech to Text Package, Flutter, and Firebase, it delivers a seamless experience for multilingual and accessible communication.